-Relevant and Irrelevant costs are the classification of cost based on their importance.
-Cost data is vital for a business as it helps in decision making regarding maximizing profit or meeting other business objectives.
+Relevant and Irrelevant costs are the classification of costs based on their importance.
+Cost data is vital for a business as it helps in decision-making regarding maximizing profit or meeting other business objectives.
 But, not all costs are essential to a company when making a particular decision.
-Thus, to improve decision making or to make better decisions, a business needs to understand the difference between relevant cost vs. irrelevant cost.
+Thus, to improve decision-making or to make better decisions, a business needs to understand the difference between relevant cost vs. irrelevant cost.

 When a company faces two or more alternatives, the choice depends on the more profitable option.
 The profitability, in turn, hinges on the revenue and cost of each option.
 Some costs would vary for each option, while some costs are the same.
 Thus, we must classify costs as relevant and irrelevant to make a better decision.